acs2405/LSysGen/README.md

 set ignore = ""             # (optional) This property sets the characters that must be ignored as context (see contexts in rules) set initial_heading = 90    # (optional, defaults 90) This property sets the initial heading in degrees that the turtle will have.
 0 heads east.
-90 heads north set rotation = 30           # (optional, defaults 30) This property sets the angle rotation in degrees that is used in rotations (- and + chars)
+90 heads north set rotation = 30           # (optional, defaults 30) This property sets the angle rotation in degrees that is used in rotations (- and + chars) set line_width = 0.02       # (optional, defaults 0.1) This property sets the line width of F and G draw characters, relative to the line length (0.02 is a line width os 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px)
 ```

 Example `*.lsd` files are provided in `examples/`.
 You just have to execute the program with the name of the file as its parameter.